-Visual communication is gaining more and more importance nowadays, which is characterized by oversaturation with information and sensory experiences.
+Visual communication is gaining more and more important nowadays, which is characterized by oversaturation with information and sensory experiences.
 It is very important for each brand that its message and identity are currently recognized in the multitude of advertising and PR activities to which potential consumers and customers are exposed.

 Colors play a very important role in brand recognition and its distinction in relation to competitors.
-That is why marketing and brand managers try to make their corporate communications “colored” in a recognizable and unique way, and then color systems enter the scene, among which the most important are: CMYK, Pantone and RGB.
+That is why marketing and brand managers try to make their corporate communications “colored” in a recognizable and unique way, and then color systems enter the scene, among which the most important are: CMYK, Pantone, and RGB.

 CMYK color system

-CMYK inks are applied in printing, which can be done on different surfaces: paper, textile, plastic … There are four process inks: Cyan, Magenta, Yellow and Key / Black, by combining which it is possible to achieve a very large number of colors and tones in production, which we also call color printing or full color printing.
+CMYK inks are applied in printing, which can be done on different surfaces: paper, textile, plastic … There are four process inks: Cyan, Magenta, Yellow, and Key / Black, by combining which it is possible to achieve a very large number of colors and tones in production, which we also call color printing or full-color printing.

 CMYK color values are expressed as a percentage, so that the designation C: 0 M: 100 Y: 100 K: 0 indicates the use of magenta and yellow in a coating of 100%, which gives a bright red color (so-called Ferrari red).
 In the same way, a green color would be obtained by mixing C: 100 M: 0 Y: 100 K: 0.